MicrosoftDocs/dynamics365smb-docs/business-central/service-service-order-status-and-repair-status.md

 ---
 # Service Order Status and Repair Status
-The **Status** field in the **Service Order** page and the service item repair status, which is represented by the **Repair Status Code** field in the **Service Order** page have a certain relationship in Service Management.
+The **Status** field on the **Service Order** page and the service item repair status, which is represented by the **Repair Status Code** field on the **Service Order** page have a certain relationship in Service Management.
 The service order status reflects the repair status of all the service items in the service order.

 > [!NOTE]
 >  These two status field are not related to the **Release Status** field on the service order header, which determines how the warehouse handles service items.